End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Results and Discussion

 \section{Results and Discussion}

 We now present the results of our end-to-end optimization framework applied to an example metasurface system, demonstrating high-quality temperature-map reconstruction from a grayscale thermal sensor image through the co-design of a single-layer metasurface and our Planck reconstruction algorithm.
 We compare our results to various baselines, such as inverse-designed metasurfaces that are designed \textit{independently} of the reconstruction (no end-to-end design), as well as a convolutional neural network (CNN) reconstruction algorithm.
 Our metasurfaces are composed of a grid of $2048 \times 2048$ silicon unit cells on a silicon substrate.
-Each unit cell has a period of $\SI{4}{\micro\metre}$ and contains a square pillar with a height of $\SI{10}{\micro\metre}$ and a variable width of $\SIrange[range-phrase=\textendash, range-units=single]{1.8}{2.7}{\micro\metre}$; these parameters are based on previous experimental LWIR metasurfaces~\cite{huangLongWavelengthInfrared2021}.
+Figure~\ref{results_geometry_figure}a depicts the unit cell geometry, which has a period of $\SI{4}{\micro\metre}$ and contains a square pillar with a height of $\SI{10}{\micro\metre}$ and a variable width of $\SIrange[range-phrase=\textendash, range-units=single]{1.8}{2.7}{\micro\metre}$; these parameters are based on previous experimental LWIR metasurfaces~\cite{huangLongWavelengthInfrared2021}.
 The metasurface optimization parameters $\vb{p}$ are therefore a $2048^2$-component vector representing the widths of all pillars.
 (More generally, one could include multiple degrees of freedom per unit cell~\cite{liEmpoweringMetasurfacesInverse2022}, e.g.~rectangular pillars~\cite{liInverseDesignEnables2022}.)
+Figure~\ref{results_geometry_figure}b plots the phase and amplitude squared of the unit cell transmission coefficient $t$ as a function of the pillar width for three different wavelengths in the bandwidth, showing that there is significant dispersion (wavelength dependence), and with these limited degrees of freedom a full $[0,2\pi)$ phase coverage is not attained at all $\lambda$.
+Thus, we expect a poor-quality achromatic lens from such a metasurface, but nevertheless our algorithm recovers an accurate diffraction-limited reconstruction below.

 We consider temperatures ranging from $T_{\text{low}} = \SI{263.15}{\kelvin}$ to $T_{\text{high}} = \SI{623.15}{\kelvin}$ (a typical range for conventional thermal cameras), and we set $T_{\text{bg}}$ from Equation~\eqref{reconstruction} to be at the center of the range, $T_{\text{bg}} = \SI{443.15}{\kelvin}$ (in practice, one would probably use a measured ambient temperature).
 We reconstruct $32 \times 32$ temperature maps and consider a few different problems of varying sensor size in the over-determined regime, where the number of sensor pixels is greater than the number of object pixels (see Figure~\ref{results2_figure}).
 In all of the problems considered here, the numerical aperture is $\text{NA} = 0.20$ and the sensor pixel size is $\SI{12}{\micro\metre}$, below the range of diffraction limits of the system ($\sim \SIrange[range-phrase=\textendash, range-units=single]{20}{30}{\micro\metre}$).